 Hence, Albert Einstein was surely not the only who did not like the black box idea.
 In fact, all of the founding fathers of quantum mechanics ended up becoming pretty skeptical about the theory they had created.
-Quantum physics - in its current mainstream rendering of it - only survived because second-generation physicists such as Freeman Dyson, Julian Schwinger, Richard Feynman and - to name a less familiar Nobel Prize winner - Sinichiro Tomonaga kept it alive by inventing a weird mathematical framework which we may summarize by referring to it as perturbation and renormalization theory.
-These distinguished scientists all received Nobel Prizes for it, so there is a vested interest now in keeping the mystery alive: no academic will want to hurt his or her career by exclaiming the Emperor has no clothes!
+Quantum physics - in its current mainstream rendering of it - only survived because second-generation physicists such as Freeman Dyson, Julian Schwinger, Richard Feynman and - to name a somewhat less familiar Nobel Prize name - Sinichiro Tomonaga, kept it alive by inventing a weird mathematical framework which we may summarize by referring to it as perturbation and renormalization theory.
+These distinguished scientists all received Nobel Prizes for it, so there is a vested interest now in further nurturing the mystery culture around quantum mechanics alive: no academic will want to hurt his or her career by exclaiming the Emperor has no clothes!